AdobeDocs/commerce-operations.en/help/migration/migrate-data/overview.md

 ---
-title: Migrate data
+title: Migration overview
 description: Learn how to start migrating data from Magento 1 to Magento 2 with the Data Migration Tool.
 ---

-# Migrate data
+# Migration overview

 Before you start migration, stop all Magento 1 cron jobs.